DecisionNerd/global_names/README.md

 A big thank you to Matthew Hager [smashew](https://github.com/smashew) for his original work on the text databases of last names.
 This project builds upon the foundation he created.

+A thank you to Philippe Rémy [philipperemy](https://github.com/philipperemy) for his original work and posting the username dataset.

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact us at hello@frontieranalytica.com.
+For any questions or suggestions, feel free to open an issue or start a discussion thread or contact us at hello@frontieranalytica.com.